-These procedures This policy relates to the implementation of disciplinary actions against and process of documenting the need for Performance Improvement of regular employees whose job performance, actions or behavior fall below acceptable standards; they do not apply to temporary, long-term temporary, seasonal, or probationary employees.
-The Authority does not follow a specific progressive disciplinary format but rather reserves the right to issue any type of disciplinary action notice in response to any conduct or performance issue up to and including termination.
-The Executive Director has the authority to choose to utilize any type of disciplinary action notice in response to a conduct or performance issue in the Executive Director's sole discretion.
+This policy relates to the implementation of disciplinary actions and process of documenting the need for Performance Improvement of regular employees whose job performance, actions or behavior fall below acceptable standards.
+The Authority does not follow a specific progressive disciplinary format but rather reserves the right to issue any type of disciplinary notice in response to any conduct or performance issue up to and including termination of employment.
+The Executive Director has the authority to choose to utilize any type of disciplinary notice in response to a conduct or performance issue in the Executive Director's sole discretion.